 “Mtcheew!”
 I hissed as I went to pick a sachet of water from the bag in the kitchen.

 Expectedly, Desmond followed me.

 “Why do you enjoy waste?
-What is wrong with brushing your teeth with tap water?”
+What is wrong with brushing your teeth with water from the borehole?”

-I ignored him and continued brushing my teeth at the kitchen sink.
+I ignored him and went back to brush my teeth at the bathroom sink.

 “I’ve never asked you to drink it, you know, just to brush your teeth with it.”

 I concentrated on my tongue like there was a prize to be won for my efforts.
 I was making a point in a way.
 Ignoring him was just as loud as arguing with him which I would get to shortly if he didn’t let up.